burningion/demo-gpt-4-temporal/README.md

-# Gitpod and Temporal Demo w/ GPT-4
+# A Cloud Dev Assistant with GPT-4 and Pinecone on Gitpod

 ![Gitpod Temporal Environment](assets/ai-assistant.png)